theQRL/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 > Generating XMSS Tree 1 on the Ledger.
 This will take a while, have patience. ![Initializing Tree 1](/assets/wallet/web/ledger-nano-s/init-crop1.gif)

-Your Ledger Nano S device has been initialised for the QRL app, and contains 2 addresses (XMSS Trees) ready to deposit funds to.
+Your Ledger Nano S device has been initialized for the QRL app, and contains 2 addresses (XMSS Trees) ready to deposit funds to.
 2 addresses contain 256 OTS keys each which can be used to sign transactions on the QRL network.

 | QRL Tree | OTS Keys | Address |